-Planning Healthy Places recommends three primary strategies to planning healthy communities: (1) reduce or prevent emissions from pollution source(s) when possible; (2) implement best practices where appropriate to reduce exposure to harmful pollutants; and (3) perform a more detailed study of an area when necessary.
+Planning Healthy Places recommends three primary strategies: (1) reduce or prevent emissions from pollution source(s) when possible; (2) implement best practices where appropriate to reduce exposure to harmful pollutants; and (3) perform a more detailed study of an area when necessary.
 These recommendations are all described in detail in the following section.
 A flowchart (pg.
-13) and sample interactive map (pg.
-10) are available to assist in identifying where best practices and further study should be applied.
+13) and an interactive map are available to assist in identifying where best practices and further study should be applied.
+The locations shown in purple on the Air District's mapping tool represent where the Air District recommends implementing best practices.
+The locations shown in blue on the mapping tool represent where the Air District recommends conducting further study.
+See Figure 2 on pg.
+10 for an example of the map, and visit www.baaqmd.gov/planninghealthyplaces for the complete map.